ahmed-naeem1012/BackGround-Services-Flutter/README.md

 # How to keep Flutter apps running in background on Android

-This is a sample project that acts as a companion for an article that I wrote talking about some techniques to keep Flutter apps running.
-If you are interested you can find the article here: https://medium.com/@ppicas/keep-flutter-running-background-on-android-6ffc85be0234
+This is a sample project that shows some techniques to keep Flutter apps running and send us the notifications Peridically with help of Local Notifications.

 ## App features